epidemicz/Pause/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S3NKK32)

 # ⏸️ Pause
 A simple SPT mod which allows you to pause the game including the raid timer.
+Press P to pause.

 Mostly cobbled together from Kobrakon's [Take-a-Break](https://github.com/kobrakon/TakeABreak) as a learning exercise.